List of Marvel Comics characters: S: Mrs. Spector

 Mrs. Spector is a character appearing in American comic books published by Marvel Comics.
 She is the mother of Moon Knight.
 The character first appeared in Moon Knight #37 (January 1984), created by Alan Zelenetz and Bo Hampton.

 Mrs. Spector married Rabbi Elias Spector and had two sons, Marc and Randall.
 Her husband was disappointed with his sons' violent nature and their obsession with war, he believed that should concentrate on their education but she dismissed this as "boys being boys".
 When Marc's multiple personalities started manifesting, they interned him at the Putnam Psychiatric Hospital.

 Following Elias' death, Marc was allowed to leave the hospital temporarily to sit shiva.
 At the reception, she attempted to comfort Marc against his belief that Elias despised him.
 Marc manifested his alter of Jake to cope and left to his old room where he heard Khonshu's voice, and it prompted him to run away.

 Mrs. Spector in other media

 Wendy Spector appears in the Moon Knight episode "Asylum", portrayed by Fernanda Andrade.
 This version was a good mother to Marc and Randall, until becoming alcoholic and abusive after the latter died in a cave flooding.
-By the time Marc was a teenager, he left home as Elias claimed that he can get help for Wendy.
 After Wendy's death, Marc refuses to attend her funeral and only appeared outside the house while being glimpsed by his dad.
-Marc's Steven Grant alter was unaware that Wendy was dead when he kept leaving messages on her phone until Marc told him.